 - Losses on behalf of the deceased’s estate.

 The best person to assess and justify these losses is an experienced Henderson personal injury lawyer.
 The latter can help the family obtain a fair compensation for their loss and move on with their lives.

 Besides the ones discussed above, other cases may qualify as personal injury as well.
 No matter the details, obtaining compensation is much easier when working with a personal injury attorney.
 The latter will take over all the hassles and s job to protect their clients’ interests.

 If you have not discussed your case with a Henderson personal injury lawyer, you should, as soon as possible.
 Nevada laws set strict time limits for personal injury actions.
 If you do not act on time, you may lose your right to compensation.

-Nevada Statute of Limitations or When to Contact a Personal Injury Attorney in Henderson
+Nevada Statute of Limitations – When to Contact a Personal Injury Attorney

 According to Nevada Statutes Section 11.190, the deadline for filing a personal injury lawsuit is of two years.
 The clock starts ticking on the day of the injury.
 After this period, the court will most likely dismiss the case.
 Insurers will deny late claims as well.

 However, there are a few situations in which an experienced personal injury lawyer may obtain a time extension.
 One of them refers to injuries discovered later.
 If the claimant can prove that is the case, the two years deadline starts flowing on the day of the discovery.

 Another exception refers to victims whose injuries leave them incapacitated, unable to defend their right.
 For them, the two years deadline starts running on the day when they recover from their disability.
 Of course, they will need a skilled and dedicated personal injury attorney to prove their condition.

 Finally, underage victims can benefit from a time extension as well.
 They can take action within two years from becoming of age.
 Of course, their parents may choose to seek compensation on their behalf sooner.
 They would have to do it within two years from injury date.